jss367/jss367.github.io/_posts/2018-07-09-Kangaroos-and-Wallabies-II.md

 )
 ```

 Let's build a function to help us augment the images.
 We want precise control over how the images are changed and how many are created.
 Keras provides a lot of flexibility in the way it augments images.
 It can perform just-in-time image generation to save on disk space.
-In this case, we'll save the images to disk so we can display them.
+That's normally what we would do, but in this case we'll save them to disk so we can look at them.

 ```python